The Professional Negligence Law Review: Mexico

 A registered public accountant who fails to comply with the provisions of the Tax Code or its regulations will be subject to a warning or suspension of registration for up to three years.

-In cases of repeat offences or if the accountant commits a tax offence, or fails, after receiving a request from the authorities, to file the working papers prepared in connection with an audit carried out on a taxpayer's financial statements for tax purposes, the accountant's registration shall be definitively cancelled.
+In cases of repeat offences or if the accountant commits a tax offence or, after receiving a request from the authorities, fails to file the working papers prepared in connection with an audit carried out on a taxpayer's financial statements for tax purposes, the accountant's registration shall be definitively cancelled.

 In such cases, written notice shall immediately be given to the professional association and, as applicable, to the confederation of professional associations to which the public accountant belongs.